dart-lang/site-www/src/_guides/language/effective-dart/design.md

 {% endprettify %}

-### AVOID mandatory parameters that permit sentinel values.
+### AVOID mandatory parameters that accept a special "no argument" value.

 If the user is logically omitting a parameter, prefer letting them actually omit it by making the parameter optional instead of forcing them to pass `null`, an